Grendon Parish Council

 The plan will ensure that the community is kept informed both during and after an event.

 In case of an emergency your first action should always be to contact the emergency services by dialling 999.
-You must then notify either Councillor Phil Dawes, Emergency Co-ordinator, on 667513 or Robert Gilks, Clerk, on 358205.
+You must then notify either Councillor Phil Dawes, Emergency Co-ordinator, on 667513 or Deborah Rush, Clerk, on 663918.
 The plan will subsequently be activated; the appropriate members of the community listed in the plan will be contacted and asked to meet at the agreed assembly point.

 Parish Council Minutes